colinoflynn/phase-modulation-sca/README.md

 ![](img/opticalisolator.jpeg)

 The point of this is that all analog signals (should) be removed, leaving only the timing (phase) information (NB: note similar tests were done in the JitSCA work, there are some extensions but this section is primarily confirming the prior work).
-Because this is all done using the ChipWhisperer hardware, we can easily compare a classic shunt-based measurement (using a normal analog signal) with our phase-based measurement (after the optical isolators):
+Because this is all done using the ChipWhisperer hardware, we can easily compare a classic shunt-based measurement (using a normal analog signal) with our phase-based measurement (after the optical isolators).
+The top waveforms (in green) are using the optical isolator board, the bottom waveforms (in blue) are with a shunt resistor and ADC.

 ![](img/opticalpmwaveform.png)